garfix/indra/README.md

 The answer, it appears, is: Yes, you can!

-This library, written in PHP 5.6, and using an existing relational database (e.g. MySql), has these features:
+This library, written in PHP 5.6, and using an existing relational database (MySql), has these features:

  * It generates database tables and PHP classes for types, attributes, and models
  * Each change to the database is done in a commit, in a branch.